kratman/ZOModel/README.md

 If OpenMP, nodejs, and/or clisp are not installed, then the Makefile will need to be modified accordingly.

+### ZOModelApp

+An Android app and Java GUI are currently in development.

 ### ZOMOdds: Approximate number of zombies each survior must eliminate

 #### Input